 Mara Plains Camp is a small, high quality, seven-roomed camp under canvas and on raised decks with sweeping views across Kenya’s notable savannahs.
 Each of the seven tents has deep canvas canopied ceilings; rough-hewn wood floors and accents of East Africa’s rich safari history.
 Thick Lamu wood doors, deep purples, and brass accents – these small details transport guests to a time and land far away.
 The well-appointed en-suite facilities (including a deep copper bath) plus the extensive private verandah complete what is genuinely a stunning concept.

 Day 11 – Depart: After breakfast, fly to Nairobi.
 Transfer to The Emakoko for lunch and use of a day room.
 This afternoon, enjoy a game drive in Nairobi National Park.
-After dinner at The Emakoko, you will be transferred to Jomo Kenyatta International Airport for your onward flights home.
+After dinner at The Emakoko, you will be transferred to Jomo Kenyatta International Airport for your onward flights home, marking the end of your Kenya luxury safari.
 (B, L, D, Dr)

 Interested in this trip?
 Give us a call or drop us an email.